 protection that if the rate were we reduce you would benefit from this as well.

-If you wish to proceed you can choose how we are paid, we will charge you an administration fee of £300 on application and receive commission from the lender, or you can pay a fee of 2% and we will receive no commission from the lender.
+For mortgage services you can choose how we are paid, we will charge you an administration fee starting from £400 on instruction and receive commission from the lender, or you can pay a fee of 2% and we will receive no commission from the lender.